pateljannat/LMS-Docs/docs/index.md

 # Introduction

 Frappe LMS is an easy-to-use, open-source Learning Management System.
 It helps you set up your own learning platform.
-You can create courses and share them with your target audience.
-The lessons in your course can be in the form of text, videos, quizzes, or even assignments.

 ![Courses](./images/course-list.png)

+## What can you do with Frappe LMS

+📚 Create and share online courses with your target audience.

+📝 Create interesting and interactive lessons in the form of text, videos, quizzes, etc.

+💬 Solve queries of your students using the discussion section.

+🏛 Group your students into classes to track their progress better

+💻 Conduct live classes by integrating your zoom account with the LMS

+📈 Keep a watch on important numbers like signup and enrolment count using the Statistics Dashboard

+💼 Help your students find career opportunities using the Job Board.

-## Who case use Frappe LMS
+## Who can use Frappe LMS

- - Organization that wants to have a smooth online employee onboarding and knowledge tranfer.
- - School or College, wishing to provide the best online learning experience to their students.
+🚀 Organisations wanting to train their employees internally

+🚀 Company’s wanting to train their users about their products

+🚀 Schools and Universities who wish to have their study material available online for their students.

+🚀 Entrepreneurs/Freelancers/Influencers who want to share their knowledge and experience with others out there.

 ## Platforms using Frappe LMS